-A few months ago, I posted the recipe for my tooth powder.
-Today, I am sharing my remineralizing toothpaste recipe.
-Most of the ingredients are the same as the tooth powder, except this one also contains coconut oil in addition to bentonite clay, both of which are very effective in removing impurities from teeth.
-I have found that this toothpaste recipe is a bit easier to get accustomed to for most people since the texture is more like commercial toothpaste.
+I’ve been experimenting with my toothpaste recipe recently to try to come up with a softer formula that is easier to use and more resembles the consistency of store-bought toothpaste.
+Today I’m happy to share my updated remineralizing toothpaste recipe with you!
+Most of the ingredients are the same as my tooth powder recipe, except this one also contains coconut oil in addition to bentonite clay, both of which are very effective in removing impurities from teeth.
+I’ve also added distilled water to get a paste-like consistency and activated charcoal to further boost the toothpaste’s ability to whiten teeth and fight cavities.
 It does still leave some residue on your sink, but that can be easily cleaned off with a wet towel.

 - 3 tablespoons raw coconut oil – remineralizes teeth and draws out impurities from teeth